-Americans were reported to over 18 billion in 2018.
-But for those who own a pet with cancer, chronic diseases, or who suddenly experience severe, life-threatening situations (such as being hit by a car or attacked by another animal), vet bills pile up, and fast.
+But for those who own a pet with cancer and chronic diseases or who suddenly experience severe, life-threatening situations (such as being hit by a car or attacked by another animal), vet bills pile up fast.

 ALSO READ: 18 Tips on How to Save Money on Dog Care and Vet Bills